shymkivy/motion_corr_YS/README.md

 Use "preprocess_mov.m"

-Used motion correction and bidi shifts fix shifts from suite2p matlab repository as starting point, and tuned to work better with noisy movies and my datasets
+Started with Suite2P-matlab motion correction and bidi shifts fix, because they are really good and fast, and made some adjustments work better with noisy movies
 * https://github.com/cortex-lab/Suite2P

 Bidi changes, for large shifts
-* transform the image with interpolation into shifted sinusoidally transformed coordinate system, since res galvo scans sinusoidally (required for large shifts)
+* transform the image with interpolation into sinusoidal coordinate system during shifts, an then back, since res galvo scans sinusoidally (mostly required for large shifts)

 Moco changes, to work with noisy movies
 * created an iterative process, where first iterations are done with large xyz smoothing, iteratively applied and slowly reduced